Emmy Awards 2018: How to watch online and on TV

 - See the full list of nominees here.

 Sandra Oh made history when the "Killing Eve" star became the first Asian actress to be nominated for a leading role.
-She might also become the first Asian actress to win for a leading role.
+She might also become the first Asian actress to win for a leading role for her portrayal of MI-5 officer Eve Polastri the BBC series, Killing Eve.

 Who's hosting The Emmys?